diarmuidie/NiceID/README.md

 Features
 --------

-- Non-sequential IDs (i.e. difficult to guess the next one).
+- Non-sequential IDs (i.e. difficult, but not impossible, to guess the next one).
 - URL friendly.
 - No external dependencies.
 - PSR-4 compatible.